 Feline Immunodeficiency Virus (FIV)

 This is a disease that attacks the immune system leaving the cat vulnerable to everyday bacteria and disease.
 The virus is most commonly spread through bite wounds and is therefore seen more frequently in feral male cats.
 House cats are rarely exposed unless a housemate has the virus and then usually only if there is aggression between the two.
 The average lifespan of a cat with FIV is about 5 years.
 The vaccine is not entirely protective so is not usually recommended.

 This can cause severe lower respiratory tract disease in young kittens.
 It is uncommon in both cats and kittens and therefore is only recommended for kittens in high-risk environments such as high population kennels.

 The best advice is to ask your local veterinarian for recommendations about specific diseases and prevention.
 Most non-core vaccines require a second booster 3-4 weeks after the first injection.
 These vaccines are often started in kittens at 12 weeks of age or older.

 Vaccines are an important part of your cat’s health.
 The best way to treat a deadly, non-curable disease is to prevent it and vaccinations are one of the best tools we have for prevention.
 If you have a young kitten, take him to the vet as soon as you can.
 Your vet can work with you to develop a customized vaccination plan suitable for your kitten’s individual needs.
 Adult cats also need vaccines so ask your vet for preventive care recommendations at your cat’s yearly exam visit.

-If you want to know more about vaccine schedules around the World, read Vaccination schedule for cats in Europe.
+If you want to know more about vaccine schedules around the World, read our article on the Vaccination schedule for cats in Europe.